Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Discussion

-The spatial distributions of the threshold fluence $\mathcal{F}_{\rm th}^{\rm SC, PG}$ and response amplitudes $A_{\rm SC, PG}$ provide important insight into the distinct characteristics of SC and PG.
-In Fig.~\ref{fig_1D}(a), $A_{\rm SC}$ remains spatially uniform under weak excitation but develops pronounced spatial variations under strong excitation, which correlate with the distribution of $\mathcal{F}_{\rm th}^{\rm SC}$ shown in Fig.~\ref{fig_Fth1D}(a).
-This indicates that the QP density associated with SC is homogeneous on the micron scale, whereas the variations in $\mathcal{F}_{\rm th}^{\rm SC}$ and $A_{\rm SC}$ observed under strong excitation reflect local variations in the stability of the SC condensate.
-In contrast, the $A_{\rm PG}$ in Fig.~\ref{fig_1D}(b) exhibits clear spatial inhomogeneity even in the weak-excitation regime and shows an anticorrelation with $\mathcal{F}_{\rm th}^{\rm PG}$ (Fig.~\ref{fig_Fth1D}(b)).
-This relationship implies that regions with larger $A_{\rm PG}$ correspond to lower PG energies.
-Such contrasting behavior demonstrates a fundamental difference between SC and the PG: whereas SC yields a uniform QP response despite local variations in its destruction threshold, the PG is intrinsically linked to spatially varying electronic states with a nontrivial connection between their spectral weight and characteristic energy scale~\cite{Vershinin2004, kurosawa2016}.
+The spatial distributions of the threshold fluences $\mathcal{F}_{\rm th}^{\rm SC,PG}$ and amplitudes $A_{\rm SC,PG}$ in La-Bi2201 provide insight into distinct characteristics of SC and PG.
+In Fig.~\ref{fig_1D}(a), $A_{\rm SC}$ remains spatially uniform under weak excitation but develops pronounced spatial variations under high-fluence excitation, correlating with $\mathcal{F}_{\rm th}^{\rm SC}$ in Fig.~\ref{fig_Fth1D}(a).
+This indicates that the QP density associated with SC is homogeneous on the micrometer scale, whereas the variations in $\mathcal{F}_{\rm th}^{\rm SC}$ and $A_{\rm SC}$ under high-fluence excitation reflect local variations in condensate stability.
+By contrast, $A_{\rm PG}$ in Fig.~\ref{fig_1D}(b) exhibits clear inhomogeneity even in the weak-excitation regime and anticorrelates with $\mathcal{F}_{\rm th}^{\rm PG}$ [Fig.~\ref{fig_Fth1D}(b)], implying that larger $A_{\rm PG}$ corresponds to a lower PG energy scale~\cite{Vershinin2004,kurosawa2016}.

+The spatial inhomogeneity observed here in La-Bi2201 does not directly reflect the nanoscale pseudogap inhomogeneity reported by STM.
+Due to the micrometer-scale spatial resolution of the present measurements, we instead probe long-wavelength spatial modulations that arise from spatial averaging over many nanoscale regions.
+Such background variations may be influenced by gradual spatial modulations of local doping, residual strain, or the distribution of defects in the crystal, as discussed further below.

-The 2D images of $\Delta R/R$ in Fig.~\ref{fig_2D}(d) and (e) reveal spatial modulations on the micron scale along the crystallographic axis, demonstrating that the QP response is not uniform but exhibits pronounced spatial variation.
-At present, however, the microscopic origin of these modulations cannot be directly identified from our measurements.
+The 2D images in Figs.~\ref{fig_2D}(d),(e) reveal micrometer-scale modulations along a crystallographic axis, demonstrating that the QP response is not uniform.
+The microscopic origin of these modulations cannot be identified directly from our measurements.
 One possible source is an inhomogeneous distribution of doping.
-Since $\Delta_{\rm PG}$ decreases monotonically with increasing doping, the observed proportionality between $A_{\rm PG}$ and $\mathcal{F}_{\rm th}^{\rm PG}$ can be consistently explained if our optimally doped sample is situated on the overdoped side of the phase diagram~\cite{kondo2009, kurosawa2010,kurosawa2016}.
+Since $\Delta_{\rm PG}$ decreases monotonically with increasing doping, the observed proportionality between $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$ can be consistently explained if the optimally doped sample is situated on the overdoped side of the phase diagram~\cite{kondo2009,kurosawa2010,kurosawa2016}.